EnthusiastiCoder/Documenter/README.md

 ## 🧪 Usage

-1. Place `.js` and `.ts` files in the `project/` directory (create it if not present).
+1. Place your project source code in the `project/` directory.
-2. Optionally, update `.docignore` file in the root folder to ignore specific folders:
+2. Optionally, update `.docignore` file in the root folder to ignore specific folders per requirement:

 ```
 # .docignore